 Every time we wrote letters to prisoners, every time I learned another story from the Big House, I just felt more and more motivated to do something about it.
 So, I’ve written a lot of songs about crime.
 A lot of times I have fun with it and it will be tongue-in-cheek kind of songs.
 I’ve also written a lot of songs about people that have died.
 Or died in the song.
 I guess, you know, in the song craft realm, I’m trying to get in to the primal notions of people.

 I love to follow their stories and I hope each one of these types of songs, these character songs I write, is kind of like an epitaph.
 I’ve done a lot of “here lies” kind of songs.
 To memorialize others.
 Whether they’re real or imagine or based on people that I think need to be liberated.
-So, maybe it’s the feeling that if you put somebody into a song that no part of their life ever seemed eternal, that the song might help them gain some, you know, mortality.
+So, maybe it’s the feeling that if you put somebody into a song that no part of their life ever seemed eternal, that the song might help them gain some, you know, immortality.

 You’ve talked about the idea that Old Crow is a rock and roll band but that you play string instruments.
 Given that, what transpires creatively when you indulge those rock and roll sensibilities through the stringed instruments?